SpektraSystems/Azure-MySQL-DMS-Lab/Module 1: Azure Database for MySQL.md

 ## Scenario Overview

-This hands-on lab will step you through the following:
+This hands-on lab will step you through the following exercises:

 **Exercise 1: Create an Azure storage account and initialize Azure Cloud Shell for Azure CLI.**<br/>
 **Exercise 2: Provision Azure MySQL server using Azure CLI.**<br/>